 Wisdom Teeth Removal

-Wisdom teeth removal is considered a category of oral surgery and they can be removed by your dentist or an oral surgeon.
-The procedure can also be done in your dentist’s office or surgeon’s office.
-Wisdom teeth removal usually requires a general anesthetic, especially if you are having more than one wisdom tooth pulled at the same time.
+Wisdom teeth removal is considered a category of oral surgery but wisdom teeth can be removed by your dentist or an oral surgeon.
+This procedure usually requires a general anesthetic, especially if you are having more than one wisdom tooth pulled at the same time.

 How do I know if my wisdom teeth need removed?